lpodl/Webcrawler/README.md

 ## Setup

-Copy this repository and run  ` npm install .` or `yarn`.
+Download this repository and run  ` npm install .` or `yarn`.
 This will fetch and install all needed libraries for this crawler.

 Go to tests\crawler and open `test.js`.
 A new Webcrawler is initiated.
 Enter your specifications for it:
 ```javascript